-- 3.4.2 Telecom service providers permitted to provide IPTV have also raised concern of non level playing field.
-They feel that they have to share their revenue {percentage of Adjusted Gross Revenue (AGR)} with government while cable operators are not subjected to any such revenue share.
-Moreover they also feel that they pay high license fee in comparison to cable operators which is just Rs.500/-.
-The Authority considered the concerns raised and is of the opinion that justice will be met if they are permitted to operate within the ambit of their respective licenses/registration.
-Each will decide on the basis of their business model once the rules of the game are clear. - 3.4.3 Concerns were also raised that the media sector is a very sensitive sector and therefore even the Parliamentary Standing Committee on Information & Technology had rejected the proposal to increase the FDI in Media Sector.
+- 3.4.5 The provision of IPTV services are driven by convergence.
+In era of convergence, telecom service providers are likely to provide bundled services.
+The separation of the revenue of different services will be difficult and cross mixing of revenues from one service to other can not be ruled out.
+Therefore it will not be feasible to exempt revenue from IPTV services from AGR calculations.
+The dispensation proposed through these recommendations take into account the prevailing and emerging state of network and service level convergence. - 3.4.6 In view of above discussions, the Authority is of the opinion that justice will be met if cable operators and telecom licensees are permitted to operate within the ambit of their respective licenses/registration.
+Each will decide on the basis of their business model in view of above clarifications. - 3.4.7 Concerns were also raised that the media sector is a very sensitive sector and therefore even the Parliamentary Standing Committee on Information & Technology had rejected the proposal to increase the FDI in Media Sector.
 If telecom operators having 74% FDI cap provide IPTV, it will violate the FDI regulations prescribed by the Parliament.
 In this regard it is worth clarifying that IPTV services have two important constituents content and carriage.
-The telecom service providers are permitted to provide carriage to provide TV and related services through IP platform; however they will take contents from broadcasters and other approved content providers which are regulated under Cable Television Networks (Regulation) Act 1995 and down linking guidelines.
+The telecom service providers are permitted to provide carriage to provide TV and related services through IP platform; however they will take contents from broadcasters and other approved content providers which are regulated under Cable Television

+Networks (Regulation) Act 1995 and down linking guidelines.

-3.4.4 Some of the stakeholders also raised concern about the existing cap on FDI for the production and telecast of news content, which is pegged at 26%.
+3.4.8 Some of the stakeholders also raised concern about the existing cap on FDI for the production and telecast of news content, which is pegged at 26%.
 They also mentioned that there is a distinct possibility of IPTV service providers to create news content / produce the content by setting up their newsroom and upload the same on their servers.
 This would results in creating disadvantageous position to the existing news channels vis-à-vis IPTV service provider with regard to FDI.
 As discussed earlier it would be appropriate that telecom service providers providing IPTV service do not produce any news content and show only those news channels which have permission from I & B Ministry.